Welcome - About Live and Loud!

 The recording was in good condition and responded well 30 band EQ to bring clarity to the instruments and reinforce the bottom end a bit, and a bit of final mastering to finish off.
 What you have now is a great stereo recording of Talking Heads in between their 1st and 2nd albums.

-You can download it for free here as 1 MP3 file.
+You can download it for free here as 1 MP3 file (you may be temporarily redirected to an ad - if you have adblocking software, please disable it for this page - the link will be available very shortly after).
 Or, if you would like to have separate tagged MP3s, or even lossless files in FLAC format, head on over to the Donations tab to see how you can obtain these for a very small donation towards the site costs.

 Love -> Building On Fire